3541/liba3/README.md

 nontrivial C project.
 This was largely born out of frustration while working on [Short Circuit](https://github.com/3541/short-circuit).

+Note: This library is absolutely neither stable nor mature, and not ready for any kind of external use at this time.

 ## Provides
 - Growable buffer.
 - Hash table (open addressing, Robin Hood).